jay8park/mahjong/README.md

   - data: N/A
   - descr: remove player from ROOMS and PLAYERS if they disconnect
   - call to client: newPLay
-- leave
-  - data: room (string), name( string) -- room name and player name
-  - descr: if the leave button is triggered, remove player from ROOMS and PLAYERS
-  - call to client: newPlay

 - active true
   - data: pID (string), name (string) -- player ID and player name
   - descr: change player's active status to true